Syrians: Genetics

-Mitochondrial DNA shows the Syrians to have an affinity with Europe; main haplogroups are H and R. Based on Mitochondrial DNA, the Syrians, Palestinians, Lebanese and Jordanians form a close cluster.
-Compared to the Lebanese, Bedouins and Palestinians, the Syrians have noticeably more Northern European component, estimated at 7%.
+Mitochondrial DNA (mtDNA) analysis indicates that modern Syrian populations share a close genetic affinity with Europe, particularly through the prevalence of maternal haplogroups H and R. Based on Mitochondrial DNA, the Syrians, Palestinians, Lebanese and Jordanians form a close cluster.
+A study of mitochondrial DNA variation found that the Syrians have ~10%–15% of lineages of sub-Saharan African origin, consistent with female migration from eastern Africa into Near Eastern communities within the last few thousand years.
+It is likely this ancestry traces back to women brought from Africa as part of the Arab slave trade.
 Regarding the HLA alleles, Syrians, and other Levantine populations, exhibit "key differences" from other Arab populations; based on HLA-DRB1 alleles, Syrians were close to eastern Mediterranean populations, such as the Cretans and Lebanese Armenians.
 Studying the genetic relation between Jews and Syrians showed that the two populations share a close affinity.
 Apparently, the cultural influence of Arabian expansion in the Eastern Mediterranean in the seventh century was more prominent than the genetic influx.
 However, the expansion of Islam did leave an impact on Levantine genes; religion drove Levantine Muslims to mix with other Muslim populations, who were close culturally despite the geographic distance, and this produced genetic similarities between Levantine Muslims and Moroccan and Yemeni populations.
 Christians and Druze became a genetic isolate in the predominantly Islamic world.